 WG Preliminary Conclusion: ICANN should publish and maintain a publicly accessible list of all accredited P/P providers, with all appropriate contact information.
 Registrars should provide a web link to P/P services run by them or their Affiliates, and P/P providers should declare their Affiliation with a registrar (if any) as a requirement of the accreditation program.

-WG Notes and Additional Questions for the Community on D-1:
+WG Notes on D-1:

-The WG noted that responsiveness is a separate and necessary part of the accreditation program, but has not finalized agreement on the appropriate form and level of responsiveness to be required of accredited P/P providers (see D-2 discussion, below).
+The WG noted that provider responsiveness is a separate but necessary part of the accreditation program.
+While not necessarily fully dispositive of the issue of responsiveness for all the types of reports and requests that a provider may receive, the WG has developed a set of preliminary recommendations concerning the relaying of electronic communications, as well as a draft Framework to govern provider intake, processing and response to information disclosure requests from intellectual property rights-holders (see the main text under Categories E and F further below for details on the WG’s recommendations concerning relay and disclosure procedures).

 CATEGORY D – QUESTION 2: Should ICANN-accredited privacy/proxy service providers be required to maintain dedicated points of contact for reporting abuse?
 If so, should the terms be consistent with the requirements applicable to registrars under Section 3.18 of the RAA?

 WG Preliminary Conclusion: The WG agreed that a “designated” rather than a “dedicated” point of contact will be sufficient for abuse reporting purposes, noting that the primary concern is to have one contact point that third parties can go to and expect a response from.
-IRTP

-WG Notes and Additional Questions for the Community on D-2:

-The WG noted that the TEAC language of “capable and authorized” could be helpful as a possible standard for a designated contact.
-On responsiveness, the WG agreed to further discuss the sufficiency of a “reasonable and prompt” standard (per Section 3.18 of the 2013 RAA) under the Relay and Reveal categories.
+The WG also recommends that the designated point of contact be “capable and authorized” to investigate and handle abuse reports and information requests received (a standard similar to that required of a Transfer Emergency Action Contact under the IRTP).

+WG Notes on D-2:

-The WG also noted with approval the following recommendations from ICANN’s Compliance Department (whose input the WG had sought in relation to the practical workings of Section 3.18 to date), and agreed they may be helpful in its further review of this question: (i) provide guidance to an abuse report requirement as to the types of abuse complaints allowed and types of actions P/P providers should take about these reports; and (ii) consider alternative abuse report options other than publishing an email address on a website and in WHOIS output (to address increasing volumes of spam).
+The WG noted with approval the following recommendations from ICANN’s Compliance Department (whose input the WG had sought) in relation to the practical workings of Section 3.18 of the RAA, and agreed they may be helpful in developing guidelines and processes relevant to implementing the WG recommendations for this Charter question: (i) provide guidance to an abuse report requirement as to the types of abuse complaints allowed and types of actions P/P providers should take about these reports; and (ii) consider alternative abuse report options other than publishing an email address on a website and in WHOIS output (to address increasing volumes of spam).

-Questions:

-What should be the standard for maintaining a designated point of contact – “reasonable and prompt” (per the TEAC) or other?
-What should be required of P/P providers in terms of level of responsiveness – “reasonable and prompt” (per the 2013 RAA) or other?

 CATEGORY D QUESTION 3 - Should full WHOIS contact details for ICANN-accredited privacy/proxy service providers be required?

-WG Preliminary Conclusion: The WG agreed that P/P providers should be fully contactable; it has yet to reach agreement on whether adopting Section 2.3 (from the 2013 RAA Temp Spec) will be sufficient in this regard.
+WG Preliminary Conclusion: The WG agreed that P/P providers should be fully contactable through the publication of contact details on their websites in a manner modelled after Section 2.3 of the 2013 RAA Specification on Privacy and Proxy Registrations.

-WG Notes and Additional Questions for the Community on D-3:
+WG Notes on D-3:

-The WG notes that it is likely to make other recommendations in response to other Charter questions that may affect this issue (e.g. the WG recommendation for ICANN to publish a publicly-accessible list of accredited providers (see WG Preliminary Conclusion for D-1), and for WHOIS entries to be clearly labeled if they are those of a P/P provider (see WG Preliminary Conclusion for B-1).)
+The WG notes that adoption and implementation of its recommendations in response to other Charter questions may affect the outcome of this issue (e.g., the WG recommendation for ICANN to publish a publicly-accessible list of accredited providers (see WG Preliminary Conclusion for D-1), and for WHOIS entries to be clearly labeled if they are those of a P/P provider (see WG Preliminary Conclusion for B-1).)

-Question:

-Should the standard for provider contactability be the same as that under Section 2.3 of the 2013 RAA?

 CATEGORY D QUESTION 4 - What are the forms of alleged malicious conduct, if any, that would be covered by a designated published point of contact at an ICANN-accredited privacy/proxy service provider?